 Family violence is any behaviour that controls or dominates a family member and causes them to feel fear.
 They might fear for their own, or another family member’s, safety or wellbeing.
 Family violence can include physical, sexual, psychological, emotional or economic abuse.
 It can also include any behaviour that means a child hears, witnesses, or is exposed to that behaviour.

 There are organisations that can help if you are experiencing family violence.

 Or, find other information on family violence when renting.

 You can contact the following agencies for help, depending on your situation.
-For more information and a list of support agencies, visit the Department of Justice and Community Safety’s Family Violence page.
+For more information and a list of support agencies, visit Family violence - Department of Justice and Community Safety.

 Counselling and support for people experiencing family violence

 Safe Steps – call 1800 015 188 (24 hours, 7 days a week), email email@example.com

 W|respect – call 1800 542 847 (9 am to 5 pm, Monday to Friday)

 1800RESPECT – call 1800 737 732 (24 hours)